dechamps/videojitter/README.md

    - If you look closely you might also notice a single repeated frame exactly halfway through the video.
 This repeated frame is called an _intentionally delayed transition_; it is part of the test video and provides a marker for the analyzer.
-For more information about the intententionally delayed transition, see [this FAQ][intentionally-delayed-transition-faq].
+For more information about the intentionally delayed transition, see [this FAQ][intentionally-delayed-transition-faq].
 3. The third section is called "cooldown" and is the same as "warmup".